3DBAG/3dbag-pipeline/docs/development/code.md

 # Code

-Thank you for considering to contribute to the 3dbag-pipeline.
-In this document we describe how can you get set up for developing the software locally, how to submit a contribution, what guidelines do we follow and what do we expect from your contribution, what can you expect from us.
+Thank you for considering contributing to the 3DBAG pipeline.
+In this document, we will guide you through setting up your local development environment and running the tests.
+For information on how to submit a contribution, please refer to our [guidelines](guidelines.md).

 ## Setup

-After cloning the repository from [https://github.com/3DBAG/3dbag-pipeline](https://github.com/3DBAG/3dbag-pipeline), the recommended way to set up your environment is with docker.
+After cloning the repository from [https://github.com/3DBAG/3dbag-pipeline](https://github.com/3DBAG/3dbag-pipeline), the recommended way to set up your environment is with Docker.

 Requirements:
+- Python >=3.11
 - make
-- docker engine
+- Docker Engine
-- docker compose (>= 2.22.0)
+- Docker Compose (>= 2.22.0)

 We use `make` for managing many commands that we use in development.